Skip to main content

 • The unit limit can only be the original 1700, not the extended 3400 unit limit.
 (When hosting, the entire "Unit Limit" option row is grayed out and forced to "Original" and cannot be selected as "Extended")

-• Unable to save replays after the game ends
+• Cannot save replays after the game ends

 • The game will still show defeat in the score screen after winning

-In Remastered, Blizzard's software engineer Elias Bachaalany added bitmask parameters to the Deaths condition and SetDeaths action.
+In Remastered, Blizzard software engineer Elias Bachaalany added bitmask parameters to the Deaths condition and SetDeaths action.

-Conditions and actions using bitmasks can more efficiently determine and write arbitrary byte contents at memory addresses that are not multiples of 4.
+Conditions and actions using bitmasks can more efficiently read and write arbitrary byte values at memory addresses not aligned to 4-byte boundaries.

-ScmDraft2 or euddraft name this usage DeathsX and SetDeathsX.
+ScmDraft2 and euddraft refer to this usage as DeathsX and SetDeathsX.

 • For DeathsX and SetDeathsX principles, refer to: